ayeai/ChainOfSurvival.github.io/README.md

 2. Start CPR

 ## How to do?
-TBD: Please update the following section with training videos - code needs to be updated to inline videos [Video by Chest, Heart & Stroke Scotland](https://www.youtube.com/watch?v=ozzZVQQTvo4)
+TBD: File needs to be updated to inline videos

+[Video by Chest, Heart & Stroke Scotland](https://www.youtube.com/watch?v=ozzZVQQTvo4)

 ## Hands only CPR
-See [American Heart Association's resources](https://cpr.heart.org/en/cpr-courses-and-kits/hands-only-cpr) Please help provide this content in your language
+See [American Heart Association's resources](https://cpr.heart.org/en/cpr-courses-and-kits/hands-only-cpr)

+Please help provide this content in your language

 ## Translate and disseminate